-Here's a space to jot down the questions you have, as well as notes from your appointment separate, corresponding guide written for doctors and other healthcare providers is also available at www.curesma.org/care-series-booklets/.
+We recommend taking this guide with you when you visit your baby's healthcare provider.
+A separate, corresponding guide written for doctors and other healthcare providers is also available at www.curesma.org/care-series-booklets/.
 Otherwise, call Cure SMA at 800.886.1762, or email info@curesma.org.